-Transit Agency: Submittal Date: Version No. / Effective Plan Plan Title: Date: SC Plan Requirements Included Page No. Does the PLAN contain or provide for the following: Y N Ref.
-Comments 4 Communication Control with RTSB Staff Controls and procedures used to maintain effective communications and liaison with Staff throughout the life of the project Procedures to obtain and adequately address Staff's written comments on safety and security design reviews conducted throughout the Project development cycle 5 Process for Verification and Documentation The process used to verify conformance with safety and security requirements during design, construction, testing and operational readiness The process used to document conformance with safety and security requirements during design, construction, testing and operational readiness A safety risk management process to conduct safety hazard analyses and safety hazard resolution, which includes: List of hazard analyses to be performed. o Hazard Descriptions.
+CPUC CHECKLI ST FOR REVIEW OF A SAFETY CERTIFICATION PLAN Transit Agency: Version ubmittal Date: Plan Title: Date: Effective Plan Date: No. SC Plan Requirements uded Page Comments Does the PLAN contain or provide for the following: Y N Ref.
+4 Communication Control with RTSB Staff Controls and procedures used to maintain effective communications and liaison with Staff throughout the life of the project ; Procedures to obtain and adequately address Staff's written comments on safety and security design reviews conducted throughout the Project development cycle 5 Process for Verification and Documentation The process used to verify conformance with safety and securi requirements during design, construction, testing and operation readiness • The process used to document conformance with safety and security requirements during design, construction, testing and operational readiness A safety risk management process to conduct safety hazard analyses and safety hazard resolution, which includes: List of hazard analyses to be performed.
+Hazard Descriptions.
 Hazard Category.
-PTA Bear and sittle to distribute Assigns of RTA Responsible Individual Assigned.
-Hazard Tracking.Date Closed.
+RTA Responsible Individual Assigned.
+Hazard Tracking.
 Date Closed.
-Language indicating the RTA will submit the hazard analyses to Staff upon request A list of all safety and security design criteria that will be used in the planning, design, and construction of Projects A list of certifiable elements and sub-elements The process for conducting safety certification audits to verify compliance and judge the effectiveness of the SC Plan - The written checklists used for the safety certification audits
+Language indicating the RTA will submit the hazard analyses to Staff upon request ard • A list of all safety and security design criteria that will be used i the planning, design, and construction of Projects n A list of certifiable elements and sub-elements • The process for conducting safety certification audits to verify compliance and judge the effectiveness of the SC Plan - The written checklists used for the safety certification audi ts